grodansparadis/vscp-firmware/avr/AAboot/readme.txt

 :102878006E6720746F20626F6F746C6F616465722D
 ******************

-To overcome this, you can read the hex file into a HEX-editor (I use ponyprog for this) and save again.
+To overcome this, you can read the hex file into a HEX-editor (I use ponyprog 2.08d for this: open device file & save device file) and save again.
 OR you can submit a solution :-)
 A line with less than 16 words is handled correct.